Correcting open questions: starting a round of corrections

 If you select No, the grade/result from the first round will remain valid and the grade will not be automatically changed based on the second round of corrections.
 You will be able to manually indicate for each student whether their grade should be based on the first or second round, or even use the average of the two.
 There is a page on changing student grades over multiple rounds of corrections that explains how to do this.
 We strongly advise that you select ‘Yes’.

 - Deadline, the number of days within which the result has to be checked after submission.
 Use this option to indicate how many days the corrector(s) will have to check the exams.
+The number of days if stated in the OER for the study program (often 10 work days, so 14 days in Remindo).
 The maximum setting is 60 days.
 If the deadline is missed, a red triangle will appear next to the recipe in the Check answers overview.
 Questions can still be checked after the deadline has passed.

 When choosing a distribution, you should consider whether you: